 SF Chronicle reports that units start at $5 million on the top floors and decrease in price further down.
 If you’re interested in seeing for yourself, you can easily schedule a tour at the MIRA website.

-According to Architectural Digest, MIRA is also aiming for LEED Gold Certification with its high-efficiency green living enhancements.
+MIRA has also achieved LEED Gold Certification with its high-efficiency green living enhancements.
 These include a graywater harvesting system, green roofs, and a VRF cooling system.

 Whether or not you’re seeking housing in a luxury condo, this building is worth checking out even from the street view.
 It’s truly an architectural marvel that stands out amongst San Francisco’s surrounding skyscrapers.